Sunday, November 9, 2025

 What Jesus Said - The Sermon on the Mount

-You don’t come to a point of listening for God while arrogant or proud.
-Something occurs that shifts from you thinking you don’t need God to seeing yourself as you really are: You aren’t clever about most anything.
-When you are at that point, you can begin to let God work in you.
+You can’t hear God while arrogant or proud.
+Instead, something occurs where you shift from thinking you don’t need God to seeing yourself as you really are: You don’t know anything about the things that really matter.
+When you reach that point, you can begin to let God work in you.

 Matthew 5:3 (TLB) 3 “Humble men are very fortunate!” he told them, “for the Kingdom of Heaven is given to them.